Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Note that the tensor indices of the first evaluated result are ``\verb|_i_j|''.
-If the \texttt{tensor-map} function simply applies the function to each component of the tensor, the result of this program will be similar to \\ ``\verb![|[|1 1 1|]_j [|2 2 2|]_j [|3 3 3|]_j|]_i!''.
-However, as explained above if the results of applying the function to each component of the tensor are tensors with indices, it moves those indices to the end of the tensor that is the result of evaluating the \texttt{tensor-map} function.
-This is the reason that the indices of the evaluated result are ``\verb|_i_j|''.
+Note that the tensor indices of the first evaluated result are ``\lstinline|_i_j|''.
+If the \lstinline{tensorMap} function simply applies the function to each component of the tensor, the result of this program is \lstinline![|[|1 1 1|]_j [|2 2 2|]_j [|3 3 3|]_j|]_i!.
+However, as explained above, if the results of applying the function to each component of the tensor are tensors with indices, it moves those indices to the end of the tensor that is the result of evaluating the \lstinline{tensorMap} function.
+This is the reason that the indices of the evaluated result are ``\lstinline|_i_j|''.
 This mechanism enables us to directly apply scalar functions to tensor arguments using index notation as the above example.

-Next, let's review the ``\texttt{.}'' function defined in Figure~\ref{fig:dotFunction} as an example of a tensor function.
+Next, let us review the ``\lstinline{.}'' function defined in Figure~\ref{fig:dotFunction} as an example of a tensor function.
 When a tensor with indices is given as an argument of a tensor function, it is passed to the tensor function maintaining its indices.
-Note that we can directly apply tensor functions to tensor arguments using index notation as in the following example.
+It allows us to directly apply tensor functions to tensor arguments using index notation as in the following example.